Ohio Rep. Tim Ryan throws his name into growing 2020 field

 Breaking News Emails

-Rep. Tim Ryan, D-Ohio, announced on Thursday that he is running for president — the newest name in a still-growing 2020 field of Democratic candidates that boasts more than a baker's dozen.
+Rep. Tim Ryan of Ohio announced Thursday that he is running for president — the newest name in a still-growing 2020 field of Democratic candidates that boasts more than a baker's dozen.

-Ryan, who made the announcement on the web just before appeared on ABC's daytime talk show "The View" to discuss his candidacy, will hold an official campaign kickoff rally with local union leaders in Youngstown, Ohio, on Saturday afternoon, his campaign said — a celebration of his longstanding ties with the working class community and an indication of the kind of labor-friendly campaign he plans to wage.
+Ryan, who made the announcement on the web just before appearing on ABC's daytime talk show "The View" to discuss his candidacy, will hold an official campaign kickoff rally with local union leaders in Youngstown, Ohio, on Saturday afternoon, his campaign said — a celebration of his longstanding ties with the working-class community and an indication of the kind of labor-friendly campaign he plans to wage.

+When asked by reporters outside the show what sets him apart from other Democrats running for president, Ryan pointed to his ideas to rehabilitate the economy, adding that thinks he can win the Rust Belt states that President Donald Trump flipped in 2016.

+"I believe in the free enterprise system," Ryan added.
+"I think we're not going to solve these national problems without them, but I also believe that we need to reform government and get the government working because I think government can be instrumental.

 In a statement that bemoaned the impact of globalization and technology on the working class, Ryan, a political centrist, said he was committed to uniting the country and invigorating the economy "with a renewed respect for the dignity of work."